-Price Movements between 2023/24 and 2024/25
+Price Movements between 2024/25 and 2025/26

-Council adopted its 2024/25 Annual Plan and Budget focused on a number of exciting initiatives, while continuing to invest in community assets for the future and increasing the level of service that matters to the community.
+Council adopted its 2025/26 Annual Plan and Budget focused on delivering services that are important for its community whilst continuing to invest and protect community assets for the future.

 The challenge of increasing cost pressures is continuing on the business and a conservative increase has been adopted taking into consideration the current rising cost of living pressures impacting the community.